erik-adelbert/aoc/2025/README.md

 The algorithm runs with `O(n)` time complexity, where *n* is the number of grid cells.
 Each row is processed exactly once, and for each row, we iterate through all possible path positions.
 The space complexity is `O(w)` for the paths array were *w* is the grid width, making it quite memory-efficient.

-It runs in under 1ms.
+It runs in under 1 ms.

 ## Day 8: [Playground](https://adventofcode.com/2025/day/8) [↑](#summary)